Paying for care

 12 Week Property Disregard

-12 week ‘Property Disregards’ may be available if a resident’s local authority has assessed their financial position and decided to disregard the value of their property for the first 12 weeks of the care placement.
+12-week ‘Property Disregards’ may be available if a resident’s local authority has assessed their financial position and decided to disregard the value of their property for the first 12 weeks of care placement.
 Commissioning placement authorities will provide residents and their families with specific details prior to any agreement.

 Included in your Care Home Fee

 Both accommodation and care costs are included in your fee, including the following: